 Are you a PE teacher or simply passionate about sports and fitness?
 You can check your local youth sports team to see if they need a coach.

-If you often set up meetings and organize schedules, consider a virtual assistant side hustle.
-There are many virtual assistant jobs, and you can take your pick on what industry you want to work in.
+If you often set up meetings and organise schedules, consider a virtual assistant side hustle.
+There are many virtual assistant jobs online, and you can take your pick on what industry you want to work in.